KopiSoftware/TRT_Ultra_Fast_Lane_Detect/README.md

 - The detection procedure is encapsulated.
 - The pytorch model is transformed into onnx model and trt model.
 - The trt models have different versions: FP32, FP16, INT8.
 - The Tusimple data set can be compressed by /calibration_data/make_mini_tusimple.py.
-There are redundancies in the Tusimple data set, for only the 20-th images are used.
+There are redundancies in the Tusimple data set, for only 20-th frames are used.
 The compressed tusimple data set takes about 1GB.

 The original project, model, and paper is available from https://github.com/cfzd/Ultra-Fast-Lane-Detection